The Complete Guide to Fasting by Jason Fung (review)

 If your glucose levels are swinging wildly due to a poor diet coupled with lots of medication, your glucose levels are simply going to tank when you stop eating.
 Hence, a safe approach is to back off the medication, at least initially, until your glucose levels have normalized.

 Being married to someone with Type 1 Diabetes, I have learned the practical realities of getting blood glucose levels as low as possible while still avoiding dangerous lows.
 My wife Monica doesn’t feel well when her blood glucose levels are too low, but neither does she feel good with high blood glucose levels.
 Balancing insulin and food to get blood glucose levels as low as possible without experiencing lows requires constant monitoring.

-Pretty much everyone agrees that it’s dumb to be eating crap food and dosing with industrial levels of insulin to manage blood glucose levels.
+Pretty much everyone agrees that it’s not smart to be eating nutrient-poor hyperpalatable food while dosing with industrial levels of insulin to manage blood glucose levels.
 High levels of exogenous insulin just drive the sugar that is not being used to be stored as fat in your belly, then your organs, and then in the more fragile places like your eyes and the brain.

 Jason’s perspective is that people who are chronically insulin resistant and morbidly obese are likely producing more than enough insulin.
 The last thing they need is exogenous insulin which will keep the fat locked up in their belly and vital organs.
 Dropping insulin levels as low as possible using a low insulin load diet and fasting coupled with reducing medications will let the fat flow out.